 The Tobacco Heritage Trail is a mostly off-road multi-use trail that runs the full length of the Southside Planning District and through two counties outside our District.
 Numerous sections of the trail have been developed over the years but they are mostly short segments that lack connectivity.

-• Continue expanding the Tobacco Heritage Trail to increase connectivity between towns and other trail networks.
+- Continue expanding the Tobacco Heritage Trail to increase connectivity between towns and other trail networks. - Implement recommendations and construct priority segments identified in the Tobacco Heritage Trail Master Plan once complete.